-God's grace to us, 2 parts: we will always have what we need, and have enough to serve him.
+God's grace to us, 2 parts: 1, we will always have what we need, and 2, we'll have enough to share.
 When we write out the cheque, God is saying to us, "I will take care of you, and make sure you can keep doing lots of this."
-When we put money in the offering plate, or walk to the offering box, God is saying to us, "I will take care of you, and make sure you can keep doing lots of this."
+When we put money in the offering plate, or walk to the offering box, God is saying to us, "I will take care of you, and I will make sure you can keep doing lots of this."